 Krill oil costs more than cod liver oil.
 The average cod liver oil price is $18.97 per 180 softgels and krill oil is $107.97 per 180 softgels.

-I checked the following two stores for the prices of each oil and found the following results.
+To conduct some original research, I visited the following two stores and compared the prices of each and found the following results.

 - Krill oil – NOW Brand (1,000 mg, 60 Softgels)

 - Cod Liver Oil – NOW Brand (1,000 mg, 180 Softgels)